marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 Obviously, setting proper names would be the next step now...

-Ok, so now we have a few tools at hand to manipulate our data in a way that we should be able to produce some meaningful graphs which tell the story that we want to be heard, or better, seen...
+Okay, so now we have a few tools at hand to manipulate our data in a way that we should be able to produce some meaningful graphs which tell the story that we want to be heard, or better, seen...

 **So, let's start plotting stuff.**

 <!--chapter:end:01-data-handling.Rmd-->

-# Data Visualization

-In the next few sections, we will produce several varieties of *scatter plots*, *box-and-whisker plots* (from here on after 'boxplots'), *histograms* and *density plots*, and *plots with error bars*.
-All of these will first be produced using the **lattice** package and then an attempt is made to recreate these in (pretty much) the exact same way in **ggplot2**.
-First, the default versions are created and then we will see how they can be modified in order to produce plots that satisfy the requirements of most academic journals.

-We will see that some things are easier to achieve using **lattice**, whereas other things are easier in **ggplot2**, so it is probably good advice to learn how to use both of them...

-## A few Notes on using Color
+# A Brief Note on using Colors

 Before we start plotting our data, we need to spend some time to have a closer look at color representation of certain variables.
 A careful study of color spaces (e.g. @Zeileis2009, [HCLwizard](http://hclwizard.org/hcl-color-scheme/), [Aisch (2011)](http://vis4.net/blog/posts/avoid-equidistant-hsv-colors/) or [Wikipedia](https://en.wikipedia.org/wiki/HSL_and_HSV)) leads to the conclusion that the HCL color space is preferable when mapping a variable to color (be it factorial or continuous).